3 Small Business Finance Predictions for 2015

 The turning of the calendar often serves as time for small business owners to benchmark overall performance and assess their prospects for moving forward in the new year.

 In many ways, 2014 was a year of change in small business lending.
 Big re-emerged in the marketplace.
-However, their focus remains on larger amounts– of $250,000 or more–required by larger sized “small” businesses, rather than startups or mom-and-pop shops.
+However, their focus remains on larger amounts–loans of $250,000 or more–required by larger sized “small” businesses, rather than startups or mom-and-pop shops.
 Institutional lenders filled the void on marketplace lending platforms and took market share from other non-bank, “alternative lenders.”
 The institutional lenders include credit funds, insurance companies, family funds, and other yield-hungry, non-bank financial institutions, which are filling loan requests at a much greater percentage than banks are.

 With continuously dropping gas prices, slow but steady growth in the overall economy, and low interest rates, small business owners searching for capital in 2015 should have brighter prospects than at any time in the past half decade.
 Lending approval rates at big banks are up nearly 20 percent compared to a year ago, and the institutional players are gaining in the marketplace, according to my company's monthly Biz2Credit Small Business Lending Index.
 Meanwhile, high interest alternative lenders, are beginning to slip, as competition grows in the marketplace.